Five issues dominate the restoration efforts for the Anacostia Watershed.

 - Combined Sewer Overflows (CSO) - A sewer system that is over 150 years old releases two billion gallons of untreated sewage mixed with stormwater into the Anacostia River each year.
 This happens even when it rains half an inch to an inch in a short period of time.
 CSO events raise fecal coliform bacteria, trash, and sediments to unhealthy levels in the river.

 - Toxics - Toxic chemicals such as PCBs, PAHs, and pesticides have a legacy of contaminating the river and poisoning wildlife.
 Up to two-thirds of the brown bullhead catfish in the river have cancerous tumors and/or lesions, and the toxins in their tissues can be passed on to humans when consumed.
 Of recent concern in our waterways are pharmaceutical chemicals, “endocrine disruptors," that can cause male fish to grow eggs.

 - Environmental Justice - Low income communities and minorities often bear the disproportionate share of negative environmental consequences that result from industrial, governmental, and commercial operations/policies.
-Flowing through the poorest neighborhoods in the District of Columbia, the Anacostia River has been the nation’s forgotten river.
-National parklands in its watershed are now abandoned toxic dumps.
-Furthermore, communities bear the health risks of living near power plants and landfills.
-Parents who taught their kids to swim in the river no longer dare to go near it.
+Flowing through the poorest neighborhoods in the District of Columbia, the Anacostia River has been the nation’s Forgotten River.

 "Our nation's rivers belong to everybody, not just the people who can afford front row seats. " Anacostia Riverkeeper